jaspector

 Monday through Friday, 9:00 a.m. to 5:00 p.m.

-Typical inspection sequence: Typical sequence: footing; slab; foundation; basement drainage and waterproofing if applicable; poured walls; framing; electrical rough-in; electrical service; plumbing rough-in; mechanical rough-in; gas rough-in inside and outside; gas final; fireplace throat; insulation; underground water and sewer lines; final inspection; certificate of occupancy.
+Typical sequence: Typical sequence: footing; slab; foundation; basement drainage and waterproofing if applicable; poured walls; framing; electrical rough-in; electrical service; plumbing rough-in; mechanical rough-in; gas rough-in inside and outside; gas final; fireplace throat; insulation; underground water and sewer lines; final inspection; certificate of occupancy.
 Final inspection for a dwelling also requires a sewage disposal operational permit from the Richmond County Health Department and the assigned address number must be displayed before the certificate of occupancy will be issued.

-Richmond County Building Permit FAQ
+Source: Richmond County Building Inspections ↗

-Do I need a building permit in unincorporated Richmond County, VA?
+01 Do I need a building permit in unincorporated Richmond County, VA?

 A permit is required when constructing, enlarging, altering, repairing, or demolishing a building or structure; changing the use of a building when the new use requires greater code protection; installing or altering code-regulated equipment; or removing or disturbing asbestos-containing material during demolition, alteration, renovation, or additions.

-How much does a building permit cost in unincorporated Richmond County, VA?
+02 How much does a building permit cost in unincorporated Richmond County, VA?

+Building permit fees in unincorporated Richmond County, VA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $100 minimum for dwelling and commercial construction; $100 minimum for fire suppression systems; $40 minimum for electrical, plumbing, and mechanical dwelling permits.
 Fees are calculated as: Mixed schedule.
 Dwellings and commercial construction: $0.12 per square foot.
 Garages, porches, decks, accessory structures, and unfinished basements: $0.08 per square foot.
 Miscellaneous construction: $6.00 per $1,000 of construction value.
 A 2% state levy applies to all county building permit fees..
 Plan check fee: No separate plan-check fee identified; plan review appears bundled into permit fees collected at submission..

-How do I apply for a building permit in unincorporated Richmond County, VA?
+03 How do I apply for a building permit in unincorporated Richmond County, VA?

-1. Determine whether the project requires prerequisite approvals beyond the building permit — zoning, land-disturbance, stormwater, Chesapeake Bay, wetlands, Health Department septic or well permits, or utility connections.
+To apply for a building permit in unincorporated Richmond County, VA, follow these steps: 1.
+Determine whether the project requires prerequisite approvals beyond the building permit — zoning, land-disturbance, stormwater, Chesapeake Bay, wetlands, Health Department septic or well permits, or utility connections.
 County policy requires zoning and land-disturbance permits to be issued before a building permit is released.
 2. Review the county permit guidance and single-family permit process materials.
 Prepare your application package including two sets of drawings, a site plan, and required supporting documentation.
 3. Submit the completed application package through the county's online OpenGov portal or deliver completed materials in person to the Building and Zoning office at 101 Court Circle.
 All fees are calculated and collected at the time of submission.
 4. County zoning review occurs first.
 The Zoning Administrator verifies that the proposed use is permitted and that all required prerequisite permits have been applied for.
 5. After zoning approval, building and site plans are reviewed simultaneously.
 Routine permits are typically released within 1 to 3 working days; single-family new construction coordinated zoning and building review typically takes 1 to 2 weeks.
 6. For single-family new construction, before the building permit is released the county requires a temporary toilet, dumpster, stone construction entrance or other erosion controls, and an initial erosion and sediment control inspection within 24 hours of implementing the controls.
 7. Receive and post the issued permit.
 Obtain separate permits for plumbing, electrical, mechanical, and gas installations before those trades begin work.
 8. Schedule and pass all required inspections as work progresses.
 Obtain final inspection approval and a certificate of occupancy before occupying any dwelling or structure.

-How long does it take to get a building permit in unincorporated Richmond County, VA?
+04 How long does it take to get a building permit in unincorporated Richmond County, VA?

-How do I schedule a building inspection in unincorporated Richmond County, VA?
+05 How do I schedule a building inspection in unincorporated Richmond County, VA?

-Inspections can be scheduled via: 804-333-5460 (Building Official; voicemail accepted after hours), 804-333-3415 (Development Services).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Richmond County, VA via: 804-333-5460 (Building Official; voicemail accepted after hours), 804-333-3415 (Development Services).
 Inspections generally must be requested 24 hours in advance.
 Exception: footing, water and sewer line, and electrical-upgrade inspections may be scheduled the same day if requested by 10:00 a.m..